 1) Judaism for Dummies: second edition by Rabbi Ted Falconer and David Blatner.
 John Wiley & sons Inc: 2013

 This is possibly one of my favourite Jewish books ever.
-It is quite extensive in the topics it addresses, covering nearly everything from circumcision and bar mitzvah to Jewish history to Jewish names and foods.
+It is quite extensive in the topics it addresses, covering nearly everything from circumcision and bar mitzvah to Jewish history and laws to Jewish names and foods.
 The book contains chapters addressing symbols and important numbers in the Jewish faith, the various sacred texts and pertinent histories.

 In addition to their extensive content, Falconer and Blatner also manage to combine humour, fun facts and short, simple definitions with deeper meanings and more in-depth explanations to make their book accessible to any and every reader.
 For anyone wanting to learn the basics about Judaism as well as those individuals wanting a more in-depth and holistic look, I would recommend Judaism for Dummies.